spectrum-health-systems/Tingen-Transmorger/docs/man/README.md

 ### Modifying the configuration file

-We are going to make the follosing changes to the `transmorger.config`:
+We are going to make the following changes to the `transmorger.config`:

 - For **standard** users, we are only going to modify the ***MasterDb*** setting.
 - For **admin** users, we are going to modify both the ***MasterDb*** and ***Import*** settings.